Venezuelan opposition declares end to boycott, agrees to participate in local and state elections

 “I think the opposition is up against the wall,” said Russ Dallen, managing partner of Caracas Capital, a Florida-based consulting firm that follows Venezuela.
 “It’s not like Trump is going to send in troops anymore, or Biden, after what’s happening in Afghanistan.

-“It’s not so much capitulation, but a lack of options.
-They know they don’t have any choice — that they are negotiating from a position of weakness.”
+“It’s not so much capitulation but a lack of options.
+They know they don’t have any choice, that they are negotiating from a position of weakness.”

-Maduro has played a layered, patient game, dismantling the last democratically elected institution in the country, the opposition-controlled National Assembly, and reconstituting it with allies and more friendly opponents.
-The leader, once isolated, has won new allies as the left wing has taken power in nearby countries such as Peru, European resolve against him has diminished, and the Biden administration has been distracted by the coronavirus pandemic and Afghanistan.
+Maduro has played a layered, patient game, dismantling the last democratically elected institution in the country, the opposition-controlled National Assembly, and reconstituting it with allies and more-friendly opponents.
+The leader, once isolated, has won new allies as the left wing has taken power in nearby countries such as Peru, as European resolve against him has diminished and as the Biden administration has been distracted by the coronavirus pandemic and Afghanistan.

 Before the main opposition parties announced their decision Tuesday, other political actors who also oppose Maduro had launched their own campaigns for 335 mayor’s offices and 23 governorships.

-“This is not a sign of surrender, but a return to sanity,” said Antonio Ecarri, an opposition politician not aligned with the major parties who is running for mayor of Caracas.
+“This is not a sign of surrender but a return to sanity,” said Antonio Ecarri, an opposition politician not aligned with the major parties who is running for mayor of Caracas.
 “This is the only way to articulate a majority that is not happy with the regime.”

-But critics, including hard-line opposition figure María Corina Machado, have called the decision to end the boycott “oxygen” for Maduro in exchange for the potential “crumbs” of winning a few local elections.
+Critics, including hard-line opposition figure María Corina Machado, have called the decision to end the boycott “oxygen” for Maduro in exchange for the potential “crumbs” of winning a few local elections.

 “Those who fell into the trap of November are not truly in opposition to the regime,” she said during a public event this month.